VahidN/angular-template-driven-forms-lab/README.md

 - How to display modal bootstrap dialogs and how to load components dynamically as modal dialogs.
 - How to create a custom two way data binding.
 - How to create a custom dependency injection provider for the `APP_CONFIG`.
+- How to use timers in an angular application.

 How to run it
 -------------